 There are tips available on the Web on how to add the Register and Unregister commands in the context menu for DLL and OCX file types.
 The option is quite handy, instead of us having to manually type the regsvr32.exe command line.
-But what if you’re using Windows Vista?
+But what if you’re using Windows Vista or higher?

 Whereas, registering the DLL from an elevated Command Prompt window should work fine: